Artistic rendering – Event may differ

 Food & Drink

-Traditional vegetable soup and chocolate pot treats are featured.
+Traditional vegetable soup and chocolate pots with marzipan vegetables are featured.

 Tips & Advice